rabbitmq/rabbitmq-website/site/management.md

   </li>
 </ul>

-The UI application supports recent versions of Google Chrome Safari, Firefox, and Microsoft Edge browsers.
+The UI application supports recent versions of Google Chrome, Safari, Firefox, and Microsoft Edge browsers.

 ### <a id="usage-ui-clusters" class="anchor" href="#usage-ui-clusters">Management UI Access in Clusters</a>